BenjaminSchwenker/tbsw/README.md

 # What is the output data format of tbsw?

-The tbsw framework uses Marlin (http://ilcsoft.desy.de/portal/software_packages/marlin/index_eng.html) to organize the calibration and reconstruction of test beam data into a ```Path``` of small steps handled by so called ```Processors```.
-The reconstruction path from the example script can illustrate the
+The tbsw framework uses Marlin[1] and LCIO[2] to organize the calibration and reconstruction of test beam data into a ```Path``` of small steps handled by so called ```Processors```.
+In order to read in raw files from EUDAQ a part of the EUDAQ 1 code base [3] is hosted to read files and convert event raw data into LCIO collections for further processing.
+The reconstruction path from the example script can illustrate the situation:
-situation:

 ```
 #!python